Kernix13/beginner-git-commands/README.md

 ## Download and setup Git

 This section IMO is unnecessary if you found this repo because you should already have GIT installed and know the basics (_add, commit, push, pull, status_).
+However, I don't want to assume that and it's always best to start at the beginning.

 It's been well over a year since I did this so I can't remember all the steps.
 But first, you need to [download Git](https://git-scm.com/downloads 'Git download page').

 Check out this video from the YouTube channel LearnWebCode: [Git Tutorial Part 3: Installation, Command-line & Clone](https://youtu.be/UFEby2zo-9E 'Git Tutorial').
 I followed his steps to run the `config` commands below.
 Follow his instructions using Git Bash.
 Eventually, you will use VS Code for 99% of the commands in this guide.

 **Note**: On your first push ever to GitHub, you will need to provide a user name and email address to git, I assume the ones used when you created your GitHub account.
 This is so git knows that you are who you say you are.

-The commands look like this:
+Check your GitHub profile to see what name you entered.
+Click your thumbnail image in the top right and select Settings.
+It will be the first field.The commands look like this:

 ```
 git config --global user.name "any user name"
 git config --global user.email "youremail@somewhere.com"
 ```

 The git config command is used initially to configure the user.name and user.email fields.
-This specifies what email id and username will be used from a local repository.
+This specifies what email and username will be used from a local repository.

-The `--global` flag tells GIT that you’re going to use the email above for all repos on your computer.
+The `--global` flag tells Git that you're going to use the email above for all repos on your computer.
 Replace that with `--local` to use different emails for different repos.

-Some people will mention using an SSH key to validate your identity.
+Some people mention using an SSH key to validate your identity.
 I found that a little confusing so I prefer the method above.

 Also, try the following command to see all the configuration settings: